Spectrum of the wave equation with Dirac damping on a compact star graph: Compact star graph

 Invoking \eqref{TheSeries} with $\gamma \coloneqq \theta/2\pi$ and $\beta \coloneqq \ln\left|\zeta_2\right|/2\pi$, we obtain

 On the other hand, for $\alpha = \pm n$, it follows directly from \eqref{GraphPolynomial} and \eqref{GraphEigenvalues} that $A_n(\alpha)$ has purely imaginary spectrum.
 Therefore,

-Finally, comparing results \eqref{GraphSpectralTrace} and \eqref{GraphCriticalDamping} with Proposition \ref{GraphTrace}, we conclude with the following generalisation of Theorem \ref{RieszBasisCriterion} that clarifies the appearance of the peculiar constant $\alpha = \pm 2$ in the model of Bamberger, Rauch, and Taylor.
+Finally, comparing results \eqref{GraphSpectralTrace} and \eqref{GraphCriticalDamping} with Proposition \ref{GraphTrace}, we conclude with the following generalization of Theorem \ref{RieszBasisCriterion} that clarifies the appearance of the peculiar constant $\alpha = \pm 2$ in the model of Bamberger, Rauch, and Taylor.

 \begin{theorem} Let $\alpha \in \mathbb C$, $n \in \mathbb N$.
 Then the eigenvectors of $A_n(\alpha)$ form a Riesz basis in $\mathcal H$ if and only if $\alpha \neq \pm n$. \end{theorem}